EoinDoherty/hex-editor/README.md

-# hex-editor package
+# Hex Editor

 Converts a file to hex and converts that hex dump back into the original file format.

-Keyboard shortcut: ctrl-shift-h

-To convert any file to hex, toggle hex-editor.
+To convert any file to hex, select "View hex dump".

-To convert back from hex, save the hex dump as a .hex file and toggle hex editor.
+To convert back from hex, select "Decode hex dump".

+# Keyboard shortcuts

+  View Hex Dump: ctrl-shift-h

+  Decode Hex Dump: ctrl-shift-d